sopherapps/orredis/README.md

 # orredis

-A fast ORM for redis supporting synchronous and asynchronous interaction with pooled connections to redis.
+A fast pydantic-based ORM for redis supporting synchronous and asynchronous interaction with pooled connections to redis.
 It is written in rust but runs in python v3.7+

 ## Purpose